Solo Trip to Peru: Trekking Machu Picchu

 Finally, in September 2016 I booked a solo trip to Peru and Machu Picchu.
 I officially was going to spend 10 days in Peru including a 4-day trek to Machu Picchu with Contiki.
 My solo trip would be in September of 2017.
 I had a full year to prepare.
 The trail runs, stair steppers and dieting became a way of life.
 After all, if I was going to push myself to what I thought would just be my physical limit – I was going to be prepared.
 However, little did I know, my preparation would be derailed and my life would completely fall apart.

 On June 24, 2017 my father passed away.
 After 8 years of constant health battles and scares, lung cancer ultimately took his life.
 I didn’t care anymore.
 I didn’t care about waking up, going to sleep, eating, let alone care about going on some trip.
-I was at the brink of cancelling when – after talking with family & friends – I realized that is the last thing my dad would have wanted.
+I was at the brink of canceling when – after talking with family & friends – I realized that is the last thing my dad would have wanted.
 In fact, he would have been so disappointed if I had put my dream aside.
-So, I decided to keep my plans and make this trip more than just proving I could physically do it but, use it to awaken my heart, my soul and to feel again.
+So, I decided to keep my plans and make this trip more than just proving I could physically do it but, use it to awaken my heart, my soul, and to feel again.

 It was crunch time!
 I had 2 months to get back on track.
 What do I wear?
 What equipment do I need?
 What?
 What?
 What?
 I had no idea.
 Luckily, there are a lot of blogs out there that give advice on these things.
 My favorite was The Ultimate Machu Picchu Packing List by Megan Spurrell.
-She gives the run down on literally everything!
+She gives the rundown on literally everything!
 The other few things I packed that didn’t make her list were:

 - Moleskins – those blisters can be a capital B